 Whenever people celebrate their birthdays and achievement, they usually call such milestones as “chapters,” “new page,” and “all new season.”
-Many people see life as a book series and TV series composed of episodes that are similar to or more than what was done in Harry Potter and Twilight.
-However, life is unlike the novels in stores; it is “stranger than fiction.”
-Lives may follow a particular format and sometimes story elements, but life has more surprises that are unimaginable.
+Many people see life as a book series and TV series.
+However, life is unlike the novels in stores because it is “stranger than fiction.”
+Lives may follow a particular format and sometimes story elements but life has more unimaginable surprises.

 Next year, I will turn 25 years old.
 What happened for the last 25 years?
-Just like the stories of the people around me, I was born in a highly urbanized city, I studied grade school, I finished high school.
-I graduated from a university with a bachelor’s degree, I landed a job related to my degree, I was awarded a professional license, and enrolled in a graduate school.
-Throughout my life, I considered myself successful in school and at work because I learned a lot about the arts and sciences; and I was able to build my reputation as an academic with a bonus institutional research award.
+Just like the stories of the people around me, I was born in a highly urbanized city, I graduated from a university with a bachelor’s degree, I landed a job related to my degree, I was awarded a professional license, and enrolled in a graduate school.
+Throughout my life, I considered myself successful in school and at work because I learned a lot about the arts and sciences, and I was able to build my reputation as an academic.

 The beginning of a book two of my life occurred to me on New Year’s Eve 2016.
 All of sudden, the doubt that I have ignored in the past became bigger —- doubt on whether I would like to remain as a teacher forever.
-I attended Sunday Mass, I prayed over it, I rationalized it, and did other things to keep the doubt at bay.
-Unfortunately, I realized that it was not a doubt due to fatigue, it was real!
+I realized that it was not a doubt due to fatigue, it was real!
 I REALLY DO NOT SEE MYSELF AS A CLASSROOM TEACHER FOREVER!!!

 When I was in grade school, I kept on telling myself that I want to be a teacher.
-When people ask me why I want to be one, my answer would always be the same: “I am the No. 1 most talkative pupil in class.
+When people asked me why I want to be one, my answer would always be the same: “I am the No. 1 most talkative pupil in class.
 Teachers talk a lot.
 I am fit to become a teacher.”
-When I was in high school, my desire to take up education for undergrad studies remained but I had two or three thoughts of exploring other fields.
-On all occasions, I ignored the baby doubts I felt and just thought of it as something normal for a teenager who knows a number of choices available.
+When I was in high school, my desire to take up education for college remained but I had two or three thoughts of exploring other fields.
+On all occasions, I ignored all doubts.

 Fast forward… I immediately enrolled in the Bachelor of Secondary Education degree program after high school.
 During my freshmen year, I adjusted to college life and accepted what our dean told us on our divine destinies of being in the College of Education.
 I survived the frosh year and became qualified to continue with a new tag called “Biological Science Major.”
 I luckily survived the bloody and demanding second year.
 In my third year, I was allowed by my family to join a student organization.